hyltonwalters/event-calendar-plugin/README.md

 # Event Calendar Plugin

-A simple event calendar plugin to add, edit and manage events with a user-friendly frontend for visitors to view upcoming events.
+A simple event calendar plugin to add, edit and manage events with a user-friendly front-end for visitors to view upcoming events.

 ## Installation